bbangert/velruse/docs/overview.rst

    and includes any additional parameters that the :term:`auth provider` requires.
-2. When the :term:`auth provider` finishes the authentication, the user is redirected back to the endpoint specified with a POST, which includes a unique token.
+2. When the :term:`auth provider` finishes the authentication, the user is redirected back to the endpoint specified with a POST, which includes the user's authentication data.
-3. Website then makes a query to the :term:`UserStore` using the token that was provided.
-The user's identity information will be returned, or an error if the authentication was unsuccessful.

-If the website is unable to directly access the :term:`UserStore` then `Step 3` can be replaced by issuing a HTTP POST in the background to the :term:`auth provider` requesting the user's information with the token.

 .. _RPXNow: http://rpxnow.com/